tomedegroot/study-material/linux+LPICLevel1Exam1/bashShell.md

 `nl [FILE]`

-Get the line numbers per line
+Get the line numbers per line.
+Do not count the empty lines.
+(In contrast with `cat -n [FILE]` which does count empty lines)

 ##fmt